jovanjanevski001/VHDL/4-bit Gray Code Counter & Up | Down Counter with Load/README.md

 Design a 4- bit counter that counts upwards when an active-low input "up_n" ia asserted and count down otherwise.

-The counter will count from 0 - 15 and wrap back to 0 when exceeding 15.
+* The counter will count from 0 - 15 and wrap back to 0 when exceeding 15.
 Similiarly, when counting down the count should warp to 15 once 0 is past.

-The counter will be able to load in an input value (in this case from the switches on the DE10-LITE) if active-low input "load_n" is asserted.
+* The counter will be able to load in an input value (in this case from the switches on the DE10-LITE) if active-low input "load_n" is asserted.
 The count will resume from the newly loaded value.
 Load_n takes priority over up_n.

-* NOTE: on reset, the count will start at 0.
+* On reset, the count will start at 0.
 * Both load_n and up_n are synchronous.